-This document describes the RemoTeC algorithm for GHG retrieval from the GOSAT instrument.
-The algorithm is based on the paper of Butz et al., 2009.
-Tests of the retrieval algorithm have been performed on synthetic GOSAT data (Butz et al., 2010), and real GOSAT data (Butz et al., 2011; Schepers et al., 2012; Guerlet et al., 2012).
+This document describes the RemoTeC algorithm for GHG retrieval from the GOSAT-2 instrument.
+The original algorithm is based on the paper of Butz et al., 2009.
+Tests of the retrieval algorithm have been performed on synthetic GOSAT data (Butz et al., 2010), and applied to real GOSAT data (Butz et al., 2011; Schepers et al., 2012; Guerlet et al., 2012).
+Here we apply the retrieval for the first time to GOSAT-2 data.

 In order to account for the effect of aerosols and cirrus, the developed algorithm retrieves the methane column simultaneously with the aerosol/cirrus amount (column integrated particle number concentration), a parameter related to the particle size distribution, and a parameter describing the height distribution.
 Here, the particle size distribution is described by a power-law function, which only has two free parameters (related to amount and size).
 The choice of aerosol/cirrus parameters reflects the information content of the measurements as close as possible.
-The retrieval algorithm uses measured radiances in the Short Wave Infra-Red (SWIR) band and additionally in the Near Infra Red (NIR, O2 A-band).
+The retrieval algorithm uses measured radiances in the Short Wave Infra-Red (SWIR) band and additionally in the Near Infra-Red (NIR, O2 A-band).
 Additional fit parameters are the surface albedo and its 1st order spectral dependence in all bands, and the total column of water vapor, respectively.

 In order to obtain a proper characterization of the retrieved XGHG, it is important to first retrieve a vertical profile (layer averaged number density in different layers of the model atmosphere) and use this retrieved vertical profile to calculate the vertical column.
-Here, we choose to provide the vertical column as a product, and not the full profile, because the Degrees of Freedom for Signal (DFS) of the retrieved CH_4 and CO_2 profile is about 1.
+Here, we choose to provide the vertical column as a product, and not the full profile, because the Degrees of Freedom for Signal (DFS) of the retrieved CH4 and CO2 profile is about 1.
 The inversion is performed using Phillips-Tikhonov regularization in combination with a reduced step size Gauss-Newton iteration scheme.

 The forward model of the retrieval algorithm uses online radiative transfer calculations, fully including multiple scattering.
 Here, the radiative transfer model developed by Landgraf et al., 2001, and Hasekamp and Landgraf 2002, 2005 is being used.
 This model uses the Gauss-Seidel iterative method to solve the radiative transfer equation in a plane-parallel, vertically inhomogeneous atmosphere.
 To avoid time consuming line-by-line calculations we employ the linear-k method developed by Hasekamp and Butz 2008.
 Absorption cross sections of the relevant atmospheric trace gases are tabulated in a lookup table as function of pressure and temperature.
 Optical properties of aerosols are also calculated from lookup tables as described in Dubovik et al. 2006.
-The linear kbinning method in combination with other speed optimizations allow us to perform the GHG retrievals from GOSAT with online RT calculations within ~45 seconds for a single retrieval.
+The linear k-binning method in combination with other speed optimizations allow us to perform the GHG retrievals from GOSAT-2 with online RT calculations within ~60 seconds for a single retrieval.
 This makes the algorithm feasible for global processing

-1. Data product overview
+1 Data product overview